Fortress conservation: India

 The Indian government’s National Tiger Conservation Authority state that 56,247 families, more than 100,000 people have been evicted since 1972 for tiger conservation across 50 tiger reserves.

 In Kaziranga National Park, known to conserve two thirds of the world's Indian rhinoceroses, rangers have been given powers to shoot and kill normally only conferred on armed forces policing civil unrest.
 In 2015, more people were shot dead by park guards than rhinos were killed by poachers.
 WWF provided specialist equipment like night vision goggles and combat and ambush training for Kaziranga's guards.

+Israel/Palestine

+Israel has been accused of using initiatives of protecting nature and historical sites to displace Palestinians, such as the City of David National Park.

 Kenya

 Okiek communities, who lived mostly around the Mau Forest and have been subject to evictions by successive governments, are contesting land taken by the Mount Elgon National Park.
 In 2022, the African Court on Human and Peoples' Rights ruled that the Kenyan government must compensate the Okiek for decades of material and moral damages, recognize their indigeneity and help get them official titles to their ancestral lands.
 Those of the Sengwer people living in the Embobut Forest have been attacked by the Kenya Forest Service under the pretense of conservation during a European Union funded conservation project.